Pharshil1910/MovieHub/README.md

 2. **Add/Update/Delete Movies:** Requires user authentication.
 3. **API Endpoints:** Access available movie-related API endpoints for managing data.

-## Contributing

-Feel free to open issues or submit pull requests if you'd like to contribute to the project.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.